VandyAstroML/Vandy_Starting_Grad_School/docs/source/useful_tools.rst

 .. _Fig-1.2:
 .. figure:: ./images/useful_tools/htop_top.png

-   Top of *htop*.
+   Figure 1.2: Top of *htop*.
 This figure shows the different components in the upper part of *htop*.
    Credit: `CodeAhoy <https://codeahoy.com>`_